Genadi-Kolev/PacMan/README.md

   * Add ghosts to the map

 # 22 March 2023
-  * TODO: Change game map to use HTML Canvas instead of two div 'layers'
+  * TODO: Change game to use HTML Canvas instead of two div 'layers' `done`
+Edit:
+  * Draw map on screen based on initial level matrix
+  * TODO:
+    * Add visuals from sprite sheet
+    * Add pacman to map